Logan-Hansen/PokemonCrystal/README.md

     - [X] Johto starters - route 27 grass (will have to get past Tohjo Falls)
     - [X] Kanto fossils - Kabutops, Omastar and Aerodactyl in Silver Cave, fossils in rock smash to get earlier
     - [ ] Kanto legendaries (as static encounters)
+        - Articuno in Seafoam Islands
+        - Moltres in Silver Cave
+        - Zapdos next to Power Plant
+        - Mewtwo ___?
+        - Mew ___?

 - [X] Improved availability of pokemon in the Johto region
     - [X] Murkrow - national park at night, and Yanma swarm at night